What is being done to increase awareness of quad bike safety?

 A comprehensive communications campaign covering television, print, radio and social media took place across regional NSW during 2017 to keep quad bike safety front of mind and ensure farmers are aware of the rebates on offer.

-SafeWork NSW is encouraging the uptake of drones on farms for harm prevention by including specific new drones as eligible safety solution under the existing quad bike safety improvement program.
+SafeWork NSW is encouraging the uptake of drones on farms for harm prevention by including specific new drones as an eligible safety solution under the existing quad bike safety improvement program.
 Drones have the potential to reduce harms and improve safety by reducing quad bike usage as well as increase farming efficiency.

 SafeWork NSW advocates that farmers choose the right tool for the task and drones have a role as the right tool for many farm tasks as they can reduce the high risk of injury in using quad bikes and other vehicles in performing those tasks.
 Camera-equipped drones are suited to tasks that include property inspections, checking on fences, dams and stock, silo inspections, weed control and mustering.